-200 Years Back: The Great Movement of Germans
+200 Years Back: The Great Movement of Germans to the Black Sea

 Vor 200 Jahren: Der Zug der Deutschen ans Schwarze Meer

 "200 Years Back: The Great Movement of Germans to the Black Sea."
 Volk auf dem Weg, August/September 2003, 18-20.

 Translation from German to English by Alex Herzog, Boulder, Colorado

 Well, to begin with, there was a modern Tsar.
 Just as his grandmother, Tsarina Katherine II, had lured Protestant and Catholic Germans to the Volga region from about 1764 onward, and Mennonites to the Dnyepr beginning in 1789, Alexander I, powerful opponent of Napoleon I, set his hopes and confidence in German artisans and farmers (1801 - 1825).